ucsd-progsys/liquidhaskell/docs/mkDocs/docs/specifications.md

 LH lets you locally associate invariants with specific data types.

-For example, in [tests/measure/pos/Using00.hs](tests/measure/pos/Using00.hs) every list is treated as a Stream.
+For example, in [tests/measure/pos/Using00.hs](https://github.com/ucsd-progsys/liquidhaskell/tree/develop/tests/measure/pos/Using00.hs) every list is treated as a `Stream`.
 To establish this local invariant one can use the `using` declaration

     {-@ using ([a]) as  {v:[a] | (len v > 0)} @-}